AndreasHeese/helloWorldJS/README.md

 The docs folder contains the example including the compiled XSLT file and the Saxon JS 2 file to experience the [index.html](https://andreasheese.github.io/helloWorldJS/) working.
 It's not really documentation, but it's on GitHub Pages.

 Saxon JS 2 is a product of Saxonica and available at [saxonica.com](https://www.saxonica.com/saxon-js/index.xml).
 It is free of charge but not open source.
-The [public license](https://www.saxonica.com/saxon-js/documentation/index.html#!conditions/public-license) (which only applies to the Saxon JS 2 file for the working example) states:
+The [public license](https://www.saxonica.com/saxon-js/documentation/index.html#!conditions/public-license) (which only applies to the file [SaxonJS2.rt.js](https://github.com/AndreasHeese/helloWorldJS/blob/main/docs/SaxonJS2.rt.js) for the working example) states:

 > Version 1.0, June 2020
 >